UKAEA and leading universities unite to embed fusion robotics into engineering education

 Dr Kaiqiang Zhang – University of Nottingham

-Dr Kaiqiang Zhang, Principal Robotics Research Engineer and Robotic Research Programme Area Manager at UKAEA, has been appointed Honorary Professor of Robotics at the University of Nottingham (UoN).
-Every year, he will engage with over 350 students studying a wide range of engineering degrees within the School of Mechanical, Materials and Manufacturing Engineering.
-This allows to integrate real-world fusion engineering challenges into teaching, develop early-career pathways, support curriculum development, and mentor students pursuing careers in the fusion-energy supply chain.
+Dr Kaiqiang Zhang, is the Principal Robotics Research Engineer and Robotic Research Programme Area Manager at UKAEA.
+He has been appointed Honorary Professor of Robotics at the University of Nottingham (UoN).
+He will engage with over 350 students from a wide range of engineering degrees within the School of Mechanical, Materials and Manufacturing Engineering.
+This allows integration of real-world fusion engineering challenges into teaching.
+It also means developing early-career pathways, supporting curriculum development, and mentoring students pursuing careers in the fusion-energy supply chain.

 Dr Kaiqiang Zhang said: